Catherine Reitman

 Catherine Marcelle Reitman (/ˈraɪtmən/; born April 28, 1981) is a Canadian-American actress, producer, and writer.
-She is the creator, executive producer, writer, and star of the CBC comedy series Workin' Moms.
+She is the creator, executive producer, writer, and star of the Netflix/CBC Television sitcom Workin' Moms (2017−2023).

 Early life

 Reitman was born in Los Angeles, California, the daughter of French-Canadian actress Geneviève Robert and Slovak-born Canadian film director Ivan Reitman.
 Her father was from a Jewish family and her mother converted to Judaism.
-She attended the Cate School and majored in acting at University of Southern California.
+She attended the Cate School and majored in acting at the University of Southern California.
 She is the sister of Caroline Reitman and director Jason Reitman.

 Career

 In January 2011, Reitman launched Breakin' It Down with Catherine Reitman, a film review web show on YouTube, which ended in July 2013.
 She occasionally filled in for Kevin Smith as a guest co-host with Ralph Garman on their podcast, Hollywood Babble-On.

 Reitman starred in the television series The Real Wedding Crashers, based on the hit movie Wedding Crashers.
 She appeared in the films Beethoven's 2nd (1993), Knocked Up (2007), I Love You, Man (2009) and Friends with Benefits (2011).
 She has also had roles on the series Hollywood Residential, It's Always Sunny in Philadelphia, How I Met Your Mother, Weeds, and Blackish.
 In 2022, she appeared in the revival of the sketch comedy series The Kids in the Hall.

-In 2016, Reitman formed Wolf & Rabbit Entertainment ULC. with her husband Philip Sternberg to produce the half-hour, single-camera comedy Workin' Moms for CBC.
+In 2016, Reitman formed Wolf & Rabbit Entertainment ULC. with her husband Philip Sternberg to produce the half-hour, single-camera comedy Workin' Moms for CBC and Netflix.
 She is the creator, executive producer, writer and star of the series, starring alongside Sternberg.
-In addition, Reitman has directed several episodes in each of the series’ seasons.
-Workin' Moms received five Canadian Screen Award nominations in 2017 including Best Actress, Comedy, for Reitman, and Best Series, Comedy.
+In addition, Reitman has directed several episodes in each of the series' seasons.
+Workin' Moms received five Canadian Screen Award nominations in 2017, including Best Actress, Comedy, for Reitman, and Best Series, Comedy.